tynave/PriconneReTL-Installer/README.md

 ### Show Logs
 By checking / unchecking the *Show Logs* option, you can view/hide a detailed progress/output log.
 Please note that logging to file always happens regardless of this option.

+## Menu
+### Edit Ignored Files
+Opens the interface to edit the list of files ignored by the updater during installation/update/uninstallation operations.

+### AutoUpdater Installer
+Opens the interface for installing/updating/uninstalling the AutoUpdater

+### Help / About
+Display version number and open this Readme page.

+### Minimize Application
+Minimizes the application to the tray.

+### Exit Application
+Closes the application.

 ## Requirements
 - .NET 4.7.2 (should already be installed if you're running Windows 10 Version 1803 or above)